Applications for the 2017-2018 Writing Fellows program will be due May 21st.

 Our 2016 - 2017 Writing Fellows

-Clarence Coo (Play: The Birds of Empathy) received the 2012 Yale Drama Series Prize for Beautiful Province (Belle Province).
-His other plays include The Birds of Empathy, People Sitting in Darkness, and The God of Wine.
-His work has been developed at the Oregon Shakespeare Festival, the Lark, New York Theatre Workshop, Ma-Yi Theatre, New Dramatists, and the Bay Area Playwrights Festival.
+Clarence Coo (Play: The Birds of Empathy) is a recipient of a 2017 Whiting Award and the 2012 Yale Drama Series Prize.
+His plays include The Birds of Empathy, Beautiful Province (Belle Province), People Sitting in Darkness, and The God of Wine.
+His work has been developed at the Atlantic Theatre, Oregon Shakespeare Festival, New York Theatre Workshop, and the Bay Area Playwrights Festival.
+He has been a Rita Goldberg Playwrights Workshop fellow at the Lark and a Dramatists Guild fellow.
 He received his MFA in Playwriting at Columbia University.
-He has been a Rita Goldberg Playwrights & Workshop fellow at the Lark and a Dramatists Guild fellow.
-Currently he is a New York Foundation for the Arts fellow, a resident playwright at New Dramatists, a member of the Ma-Yi Writers Lab, and the program administrator of Columbia’s MFA Writing Program.
+Currently he is a New York Foundation for the Arts fellow, a resident playwright at New Dramatists, a member of the Ma-Yi Writers Lab, and the manager of academic administration of Columbia’s MFA Writing Program.

-Patricia Ione Lloyd (Play: Eve's Song) is a writer on the AMC television show HAP and Leonard.
-She was a Sundance resident playwright 2016 theater lab Morocco and New York Theater Workshop fellow.
-Her Play Pretty Hunger was a part of the studio workshop series at the Joseph Papp Public Theater in NYC.
-Ione is an alumni of the 2015 Emerging Writers Group at The Public Theater.
+Patricia Ione Lloyd (Play: Eve's Song) was a Sundance resident playwright for the 2016 theater lab in Morocco with Eve’s Song.
+Her play Pretty Hunger (Kilroy’s List ’16) was a part of the studio workshop series at the Public Theater.
+She is an alumni of the Emerging Writers Group at The Public and the 2050 Fellowship at NYTW.
 She was a resident playwright at the University of Mumbai, Brown University (through the Africana Studies Department) and the International Theatre and Literacy Project in Tanzania.
-Her work has been developed by The Public Theater, The Labyrinth Theatre, New York Theater Workshop, Red Bull Theatre, Dixon Place, Classical Theatre of Harlem, Downtown Urban Theatre Festival, New York LGBTQ Center, Fire This Time Festival and others.
+Her work has been developed by The Labyrinth Theatre, Red Bull Theatre, Dixon Place, Classical Theatre of Harlem, Downtown Urban Theatre Festival, New York LGBTQ Center, Fire This Time Festival and others.
 Recipient of New Professional Theatre’s Emerging Playwright Award, and best play award from DUTF for her play Train Bound for Glory.
+She is a Dramatist Guild and New Georges fellow where she is working on her first musical (book and lyrics).
+She is a writer for Jessica Biel's new television show on USA - THE SINNER, she was a writer on the AMC television show HAP AND LEONARD.

 Donja R. Love (Play: Sugar in our Wounds) is a Philadelphia born and raised Afro-Queer playwright, poet, and filmmaker.
-His work examines identity by unapologetically dramatizing the multifaceted nuance of Blackness and Queerness - and challenges the white supremacist, heteronormative structures that exist in American culture.
-He's The Lark's 2016 Van Lier Playwriting Fellow.
+His work examines identity by unapologetically dramatizing the multifaceted nuance of Blackness and Queerness, and challenges the white supremacist, hetero-normative structures in American culture.
+He's The Lark's 2016 Van Lier Playwriting Fellow, and a 2016-2017 Writing Fellow with The Playwrights Realm.
 He’s also the 2011 Philadelphia Adult Grand Slam Poetry Champion.
-His work has been featured in multiple festivals, The Advocate, Glaad, NBC, and many other publications.
-He's the co-host of Broadway Black's podcast Off-Book; the co-founder of Ademide Theatre Ensemble; and The Each-Other Project, an organization that helps build community and provide visibility, through art and advocacy, for GBTQ People of Color, (www.TheEachOtherProject.com).
-Selected stage-plays include: The Dead N--- Poem (New Dramatists Resident Playwright Semi-finalist), and Sugar In Our Wounds.
-Selected film work: Modern Day Black Gay (web series), I Hate New York (web series), and The Space Between (short film).
+He has been featured in multiple festivals, The Advocate, GLAAD, NBC, and many other publications.
+He's co-founder of The Each-Other Project, an organization that helps build community and provide visibility, through art and advocacy, for GBTQ People of Color.
+His work has been developed at Rising Circle Theater Collective, The Lark, and Playwrights Realm.
+Plays include: Soft; Or The Dead N--- Poem (New Dramatists Resident Playwright Semi-finalist), and Sugar In Our Wounds (The Arch and Bruce Brown Playwriting Award).
+Selected film: Modern Day Black Gay (web series), Once A Star (short film).

 Our past Fellows are: